 Our activities are overseen by our Board of Trustees who have ultimate responsibility for all that we do.
 The RBL's day-to-day management resides in the Executive Board which reports directly to the Board of Trustees.

 Our policies and procedures

 The RBL has a number of policies and procedures which reflect our commitment to acting properly in all of our business relationships, and we ensure that we implement and enforce effective systems and control.

 The RBL has a commitment against slavery and human trafficking in all forms and strives to act ethically, at all times, in all of our work, business dealings and various relationships; ensuring that slavery and human trafficking does not take place within our organisation or our supply chains.
-As such, the Procurement Division is continuing to work to finalise our Ethical Procurement Policy.
+As such, the Procurement Division is continuing to work to finalise our Supplier Ethical Sourcing Policy.

 The RBL’s policies and procedures are applicable to all our employees as well as to those engaged on a temporary or consultancy basis.

 The current key policies and procedures which contribute to minimising the risk of modern slavery and human trafficking in our organisation and our supply chain include the following: